renatoms88/MDLText/README.md

        1 -- the path to a text file which has a list of paths to text documents 2 -- the path to a text file where each line is a sample 3 -- the path to a file in LIBSVM format
-   -w term weighting scheme: set the the term weighting scheme (default 1) 0 -- if input type is a path to a file in LIBSVM format, will be used the weigths shown in the file, otherwise it will be used the raw term-frequency (TF) weighting scheme 1 -- term frequency-inverse document frequency (TF-IDF) 2 -- binary
+   -w term weighting scheme: set the term weighting scheme (default 1) 0 -- if input type is a path to a file in LIBSVM format, it will be used the weigths shown in the file, otherwise it will be used the raw term-frequency (TF) weighting scheme 1 -- term frequency-inverse document frequency (TF-IDF) 2 -- binary